-As can be seen from the results of the noise mapping, the numbers of dwellings and people affected by our operations at Bournemouth Airport have reduced over recent years.
-Whilst there is comprehensive and robust system of noise control in place, we will however continue to work with our local community to implement further measures in relation to noise from the airport.
+As can be seen from the results of the noise mapping, the numbers of dwellings and people affected by our operations at Bournemouth Airport have increased over recent years, however these are mainly the 60 dB(A) contour, thus in areas away from the airport.
+Whilst there is comprehensive and robust system of noise control in place, we will however continue to work with our local community to implement further measures in relation to noise from the airport, although these will fall outside of the noise action planning process.

-During the next 5 years, Bournemouth Airport will be reviewing our navigation systems in place to vector arrivals to the Airport.
+Bournemouth Airport is currently reviewing our navigation systems in place to vector arrivals to the Airport.
 One option being considered is the installation of an RNAV system for arrivals on 08 (Easterly) approach, and potentially 26 (Westerly) approach.
+Renewed engagement with the RNAV project is underway with a target completion of 18 months.
 In terms of Noise Management, RNAV has the following advantages: